CCPA/CPRA Data Mapping: The Why, What, and How

 Have you ever asked a friend what they wanted to eat for dinner?
 Sometimes, they clearly answer: "I want to go to Torchy's Tacos!"
 That's a great example of an opt-in.

 Opt-in consent requires users to take a specific action that gives a business consent to collect and use their information.
 These activities include ticking a box, clicking a button, or taking another proactive measure to establish consent.
-Businesses may utilize these opt-in methods for newsletters, subscriptions, and cookies.
+Businesses may utilize these opt-in methods for newsletters, subscriptions, and cookies, or other data trackers.

-Opt-in is more common outside the US, where data privacy laws like the GDPR are structured to give users more control over their data.
-Even when opt-in is not required, this method can build a greater level of trust with consumers and encourage brand loyalty — especially when handling sensitive information.
+Opt-in consent is more common outside the U.S., where data privacy laws like the GDPR are structured to give users more control over their data.
+Even when opt-in consent is not required, this method can build a greater level of trust with consumers and encourage brand loyalty—especially when handling sensitive information.
+Because opt-in consent requires a clear and explicit action, however, it can result in less user data for use in, say, marketing analytics.

 Privacy isn't always an either/or situation.
 Sometimes, both models are needed.

 MarketingWeek reported on a study by fast.MAP in partnership with Tangible and Opt-4 on user behavior regarding consent.
 Of the respondents surveyed, "29% would opt-in to emails and other messages, compared with 51% who say they would not opt-out."
-The hybrid method gives consumers more control over how their personal data is collected and processed while providing businesses a better chance of receiving non-personal information.
+Thus, the hybrid method gives consumers more control over how their personal data is collected and processed while providing businesses a better chance of receiving non-sensitive personal information.

 It is possible to obtain actionable information while ethically complying with data privacy regulations.
 Once you know the obligations of privacy regulations, like the GDPR and CCPA/CPRA, you can tailor your business and marketing strategies to secure consent without running afoul of the regulatory bodies.

-In the EU, ePrivacy and the GDPR overlap a bit when it comes to what consent is required for the use of cookies, and together, they create a pretty rigid privacy regime.
+In the EU, ePrivacy and the GDPR overlap a bit when it comes to what consent is required for the use of cookies.
+Together, they create a pretty rigid privacy regime.
 As such, these regulations give EU citizens significant control of their personal information, no matter where they are in the world.

 The GDPR states that "consent must be freely given, specific, informed and unambiguous," as indicated by a "statement or a clear affirmative act."
 For example, a business may utilize a cookie banner at the bottom of its website when a consumer from the EU visits for the first time.
 The language on the banner should be clear, easy to understand, and allow users to accept the cookies.
 Until the user communicates consent, the business cannot collect personal information or use tracking cookies to monitor consumer behavior.

-While ePrivacy and the GDPR require explicit opt-in consent, the CCPA/ CPRA gives consumers the right to opt-out.
-This means that California residents over the age of 16 can tell businesses not to sell (or share once CPRA becomes effective) their personal information.
+While ePrivacy and the GDPR require explicit opt-in consent, the CCPA/ CPRA gives consumers the right to opt out.
+This means that California residents over the age of 16 can tell businesses not to sell or share their personal information.

 To give consumers adequate time and information to decide whether they should opt out, the CCPA requires businesses to provide a "notice at collection" at the time of or before the point of collection.
 According to the CCPA, the notice should list the categories of personal information businesses collect about consumers and the reasons they'll use each type of data.

 How should businesses treat minors under CCPA?
-Opt-out is the default setting for minors between the ages of 13 and 16.
-These children may opt-in to the sale of personal information.
-Parents or guardians of children under 13 must opt-in on their behalf.
+Opt-in consent is the default for minors between the ages of 13 and 16.
+These children may opt into the sale/share of personal information, but it must not be collected or processed until then.
+Parents or guardians of children under 13 must opt in on their behalf.

 The data privacy landscape is constantly evolving, and staying on top of the latest compliance requirements can feel like a full-time job.
 More than 750,000 websites use Osano's Consent Management Platform to stay compliant with worldwide data privacy regulations.
 No matter where your web visitors come from, the intelligent consent feature displays and enforces the correct consent requirement based on geolocation data, with support in more than 40 languages.

-With just 1 line of code, your website will be immediately compliant with the data privacy laws in over 50 countries.
+With just one line of code, your website will be immediately compliant with the data privacy laws in over 50 countries.
 Sign up for a demo to see for yourself!

 Learn how to set up a cookie consent program, what is involved in cookie consent, what happens if you don't use a cookie policy on your website and more.